akamee666/rust-os/notes.md

 OUTS/OUTSD    Output string to port/Output doubleword string to port

 ram and io devices are connect in the same address, but i the M/#IO can distinguish between which one im trying to use depending on the instruction that im using

+interrupt descriptor table

+The IDT entries are called gates.
+It can contain Interrupt Gates, Task Gates and Trap Gates.